christopheromosa/application_1/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Features of NEXT JS - React framework

+Server side rendering - sends only those HTML to thee Browser which is need to render the current web page -no processing of javascript to create HTML out of it

+static generation - making content static as possible makes it much faster for the browser to rende the page

+image optimization - Loads smaller image for smaller device, loads image lazily in the browser

+File based routing
+Built in typescript support
+built in css module & scss support code splitting